intel/confidential-computing-zoo/documents/readthedoc/docs/source/Solutions/grpc-ra-tls/index.md

 3. Build and run the example gRPC server/client.

-[LibRATS](https://github.com/inclavare-containers/librats) is optional to replace the default RA-TLS SDK which is to generate and verify hardware quotes.
+[LibRATS](https://github.com/inclavare-containers/librats) is optional to replace the default RA-TLS SDK for generating and verifying hardware quotes.

 ```bash
 export SGX_RA_TLS_SDK=LIBRATS